2025–26 Hull City A.F.C. season: July

 On 2 July, Dean Holden was announced as an additional assistant head coach to support Jakirović and his team.
 As a result, Andy Dawson swapped his position as a first team coach for a new role as Head of Player Development.
 On 4 July, Hull were hit with a fee-restricting transfer embargo from the EFL, set to last three transfer windows.
 The embargo was reportedly placed due to late payments to Aston Villa the previous season, over the loan of Louie Barry.
 The club immediately reacted by stating their intent to appeal the decision.
 More news surfaced on 7 July, when it came to light that a similar issue with payments to Manchester City over the loan of Fin Burns had led to a further embargo, although it had already been lifted by the time the press were notified.
 Despite the worrying headlines, owner Acun Ilıcalı remained calm when questioned for his opinion and reassured supporters that the situation was simply "a misunderstanding".
 As a result of the initial embargo, the recent signings of Gustavo Puerta and Reda Laalaoui were put in jeopardy, with the club unable to register either player with the EFL.

 Whilst awaiting to have their appeal heard, the Tigers began acting in accordance with their new fee restriction, which stopped them from paying any form of transfer fee for a new player.
 By this time, a second wave of departures had begun, with Matty Jacob loaned to Reading for the season and Marvin Mehlem returning to Germany on a permanent basis with Arminia Bielefeld.
 Towards the end of the month, two of Hull's longest-serving players left the club.
 On 19 July, after six years with the Tigers, versatile defender Sean McLoughlin moved to fellow Championship side Blackburn Rovers for £500,000.
 Then, on 26 July, vice-captain Alfie Jones headed to Middlesbrough for a £3,000,000 fee, following half a decade in black and amber.
 Young centre-back Charlie Hughes was in turn promoted to replace Jones as deputy to captain Lewie Coyle.
 That week also saw Abdülkadir Ömür and Mason Burstow go out on season-long loans, to Antalyaspor and Bolton Wanderers respectively.
 Then, over three weeks after the news broke, the first new face since the fee restriction arrived.
 Having seen out his contract with Sheffield Wednesday, 26-year-old Akin Famewo penned a two-year deal with the Tigers on 29 July.
 Furthermore, two important loans were secured prior to the start of August.
-England U19 winger Joel Ndala, as well as former Young Lion John Lundstram both made temporary switches to Hull for the season.
+England U19 winger Joel Ndala, as well as former Young Lion John Lundstram both made temporary switches to Hull for the campaign.